thibault-cne/c-training-course/README.md

 Feel free to let me know what d you think of those exercices and if you have any idea to improve them, I'll be happy to add some questions/exercices.

 I'm not a teacher, I'm currently a student in TELECOM Nancy but I like to make little courses to my friends so I try this C-training pack.

+## Licence

+This project is licensed under the MIT license.
+Please read the LICENSE file.